-Finally, we wish to thank my fellow Directors, Oversight Committee and other volunteers for their commitment to the Credit Union, also to thank our CEO and all his staff for their excellent work and commitment throughout what was a most challenging year.
+Finally, to finish I wish to thank my fellow Directors, Our Board Oversight Committee and volunteers for their commitment to the Credit Union.

+A special thanks to our CEO, his management Team and all his staff for their excellent work and commitment throughout the year.
+Their dedication and professionalism have ensured the strong performance of your credit union.